CrookedNumber/pmpbelt/README.md

 pmpbelt - a utility belt for hypermedia APIs
 =======

 pmpbelt is a python SDK for working with the [PMP](http://docs.pmp.io).
+It uses and is heavily influenced by Requests.

 ## Requirements